dasarne/svg2grbl/README.md

 ## Usage

-1. Create an **SVG file** with the desired engraving paths.
+1. Create a **SVG file** with the desired engraving paths.
+2. Configure the config.py file.
+You can find instructions [here](config.md).
-2. Convert it into G-code using `svg2gcode.py`.
+3. Convert it to G-code with `svg2gcode.sh`.
-3. Load the G-code into your CNC machine.
+4. Load the G-code into your CNC router.
-4. Start engraving.
+5. Start the engraving.

 ## License & Contribution